cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 cache_dir ufs /var/spool/squid 5000 16 256
 ```

-In this template, there are a two things you must change in the Access Control List (ACL) settings:
+In this template, there are two things you must change in the Access Control List (ACL) settings:

 - The line starting with `acl local_nodes` specifies which clients are allowed to use this proxy.
   You can use [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation).